-This year I will plan twenty-nine backpacking trips.
-They are scheduled June through October, run three to seven days, and are scattered throughout North America in the high desert, eastern woodlands, mountain West, and Alaska.
+My guiding program forced me to step up my skill level even more.
+In 2022 I must plan fifty-six backpacking trips.
+They are scheduled April through October, run three to eleven days, and are scattered throughout North America in the high desert, eastern woodlands, mountain West, and Alaska.
+In addition, I must also prepare our 462 clients, who span the spectrum of ages, gender, physical fitness, and backcountry experience — and who have rightfully high expectations.

-To pull this off efficiently and without mistakes, over the years I’ve developed a planning framework that works for any trip and that can be used by any backpacker.
+To pull off trips efficiently and without mistakes, I’ve created an online, interactive Plan Like a Pro course.
+The course relies on a seven-step framework that is applicable to any trip and that can be used by any backpacker.

 7 steps to plan a backpacking trip